Pet Dental Care

 Dental disease is one of the most common health problems in adult cats and dogs.

 More than just bad breath, dental disease can cause pain, tooth/bone loss, and infection and may affect internal organ function.
-The bacteria that reside in the mouth are a readily available infection source for the rest of the body.
+The bacteria in the mouth are a readily available infection source for the rest of the body.
 Liver, kidney, and heart function can suffer from untreated oral disease.
 Dental disease is present in at least 85% of patients over the age of 3 years.

 Regular Dental Examinations